abishekpadaki/airbnb_insights/README.md

 # Running the EDA and Model Python Notebooks

-The two notebooks are in the `Code` folder.
+The two notebooks are in the folders `EDA` and `Models` within the `Code` folder,

-The first notebook is `airbnb_eda_notebook.ipynb` which was used to run our EDA processes.
+The first notebook is `EDA/airbnb_eda_notebook.ipynb` which was used to run our EDA processes.

-The second notebook is `airbnb_models_notebook.ipynb` which was used to train, test and compare our three models - XGBoost, LightGBM and a traditional Linear Regression model.
+The second notebook is `Models/airbnb_models_notebook.ipynb` which was used to train, test and compare our three models - XGBoost, LightGBM and a traditional Linear Regression model.

 To run both the notebooks, open them using Jupyter notebook or a python notebook editor of your choice.